Source Code Printouts

 • For the Header, since the “Full file path name” is sometimes very long, the smallest most condensed font name and font size that I have found to be still legible in hardcopy printouts is “Times New Roman” and “9”, without being either Bold or Italic.

-• I suggest you ensure the root of the source code tree being cited is as short as possible; for example, “C:\Review\…” and not a folder which will use-up the limited number of characters you have available in the header of your printouts.
-An example of an unnecessarily long root folder name would be: “C:\Review installed January 12, 2024\…”.
+• If possible, I suggest you ensure the root of the source code tree being cited is as short as possible; for example, “C:\Review\…” and not a folder which will use-up the limited number of characters you have available in the header of your printouts.
+An example of an unnecessarily long root folder name would be: “C:\Review installed January 12, 2024\…”, increasing the possibility that some full paths will be truncated in the header.

 • You might consider printing in landscape mode instead of portrait mode, but this is a trade-off.
 Landscape mode will accommodate longer headers, longer footers, and result in fewer wrapped source code lines, but will probably print fewer lines per page which might push you against your page limit.